Facebook removes Thai military-linked information influencing accounts

 By Patpicha Tanakasempipat

-BANGKOK, March 3 (Reuters) - Facebook FB.O has taken down 185 accounts and groups engaged in an information influencing operation in Thailand run by the military, the company said on Wednesday, the first time it has taken down Thai accounts with ties to the government.
+BANGKOK, March 3 (Reuters) - Facebook Inc FB.O has taken down 185 accounts and groups engaged in an information-influencing operation in Thailand run by the military, the company said on Wednesday, the first time it has removed Thai accounts with ties to the government.

 The Thailand-based network removed in the latest sweep of "coordinated inauthentic behaviour" on the platform included 77 accounts, 72 pages and 18 groups on Facebook and 18 accounts on Instagram, Facebook said.